SirRamEsq/SmartShape2D/addons/rmsmartshape/documentation/Shapes.md

 ### Flip Edges

-- Will flip the edges of the shape (invert y).
+Will flip the edges of the shape (invert y).

 ### Render Edges

-- Whether or not the edges of the shape should be rendered.
+Whether the edges of the shape should be rendered.

 ### Collision Size

-- Size of the collision shape.
+Width of the collision polygon.
+Only relevant for open shapes or `Hollow` collisions.

 ### Collision Offset

-- Offset of where the collision shape starts and ends.
+- Offset where the collision polygon begins
-- A **positive** value offsets the collision shape **outwards**.
+- A **positive** value offsets the collision polygon **outwards**.
-- A **negative** value offsets the collision shape **inwards**.
+- A **negative** value offsets the collision polygon **inwards**.

 ### Tessellation Stages